NCAS-CMS/cms-website/pages/cylc8.md

 Cylc 8 is available on PUMA2 and ARCHER2, but is not yet fully supported.
 We are still testing the system, and so the software configuration is subject to change.
-However we encourage you to try it out if you are interested.
 See the links below for further information.
 Report any issues to the helpdesk.